2024–25 Cove Rangers F.C. season

 The 2024–25 season is Cove Rangers's second consecutive season in the third tier of Scottish football, having been relegated from the Scottish Championship at the end of the 2022–23 season.

 Season review

 Pre Season

-On the 29th May, Cove Rangers announced the departures of Rumarn Burrell, Dajon Golding, Paul McGowan, Mark Reynolds, Matty Shiels, Cameron Stewart and Iain Vigurs following the expiration of their contracts while Jacob Jones agreed an early release from his contract.
+On 29 May, Cove Rangers announced the departures of Rumarn Burrell, Dajon Golding, Paul McGowan, Mark Reynolds, Matty Shiels, Cameron Stewart and Iain Vigurs following the expiration of their contracts while Jacob Jones agreed an early release from his contract.
 Cove Rangers set up friendlies against Dunfermline Athletic, Banks O'Dee, Inverurie Locos and Formartine.

 June

-On the 4th June, Kyle Connell left the club to join Clyde.
+On 4 June, Kyle Connell left the club to join Clyde.